-Students will be expected to complete and submit a genuine attempt at the task on an alternate date to demonstrate satisfactory completion of the course.
+Students will be expected to complete and submit the task on an alternate date to demonstrate satisfactory completion of the course.
+The teacher will generate an 'N' Warning letter for the task.

-Malpractice could lead to you receiving zero marks and may jeopardise your HSC or ATAR results
+Malpractice could lead to you receiving zero marks and may jeopardise your HSC and ATAR results.